Zorro: Characteristics

-"By the saints, he did," Sergeant Gonzales growled.
+"By the saints, he did", Sergeant Gonzales growled.

 "One half of me was the languid Don Diego you all knew, and the other half was the Curse of Capistrano I hoped one day to be.
 And then the time came, and my work began."

 "It is a peculiar thing to explain, señores.
 The moment I donned cloak and mask, the Don Diego part of me fell away.
 My body straightened, new blood seemed to course through my veins, my voice grew strong and firm, fire came to me!
 And the moment I removed cloak and mask I was the languid Don Diego again.
 Is it not a peculiar thing?"

-This part of the backstory was changed in the 1920 film The Mark of Zorro: Diego is recently returned from Spain at the start of the movie, and Zorro later tells Lolita that he learnt his swordsmanship in Spain.
+This part of the backstory was changed in the 1920 film The Mark of Zorro.
+Diego recently returned from Spain at the movie's start.
+Zorro later tells Lolita that he learned swordsmanship in Spain.
 The 1925 sequel Don Q, Son of Zorro expands on this concept by saying that: "Though the home of the De Vegas has long been on California soil, the eldest son of each new generation returns to Spain for a period of travel and study."
-The 1940 film The Mark of Zorro keeps the idea of Diego learning his swordsmanship in Spain, and adds the idea of him being unexpectedly summoned home by his father Don Alejandro when California fell into the hand of an oppressing dictator.
-Both ideas would then be included in most retelling of the character's backstory.
+The 1940 film The Mark of Zorro keeps the idea of Diego learning his swordsmanship in Spain and adds the idea of him being unexpectedly summoned home by his father, Don Alejandro, when California fell into the hand of an oppressing dictator.
+Both ideas would then be included in most retellings of the character's backstory.

-McCulley's portrayal of Diego's personality, with minor variations, is followed in most Zorro media.
+With minor variations, McCulley's portrayal of Diego's personality is followed in most Zorro media.

-A notable exception to this portrayal is Disney's Zorro (1957–59), where Diego, despite using the original façade early in the series, instead becomes a passionate and compassionate crusader for justice and simply masquerades as "the most inept swordsman in all of California".
-In this show, everyone knows Diego would love to do what Zorro does, but thinks he does not have the skill.
+A notable exception to this portrayal is Disney's Zorro (1957–1959), where Diego, despite using the original façade early in the series, instead becomes a passionate and compassionate crusader for justice and masquerades as "the most inept swordsman in all of California".
+In this show, everyone knows Diego would love to do what Zorro does but thinks he does not have the skill.

 The Family Channel's Zorro (1990–1993) takes this concept further.
-While Diego pretends to be inept with a sword, the rest of his facade is actually exaggerating his real interests.
-Diego is actually well-versed and interested in art, poetry, literature, and science.
-His facade is pretending to be interested in only these things and to have no interest in swordplay or action.
-Zorro also has a well-equipped laboratory in his hidden cave in this version of the story.
+While Diego pretends to be inept with a sword, the rest of his facade exaggerates his real interests.
+Diego is well-versed and interested in art, poetry, literature, and science.
+His facade is pretending to be interested in only these things and not interested in swordplay or action.
+In this version of the story, Zorro also has a well-equipped laboratory in his hidden cave.

 In Isabel Allende's novel, Diego is a mestizo, the son of a Spanish aristocrat and a Shoshone warrior woman.
-Thus, as a child, Diego is caught between the divine right of nobility and the ways of his Native mother, grandmother and ancestors.
+Thus, as a child, Diego is caught between the divine right of nobility and the ways of his Native mother, grandmother, and ancestors.